avbelyaev/K8S-RBAC-experiments/kube/config/rbac/README.md

 # RBAC

-RBAC:
+Concepts:
-- Roles and ClusterRoles: Consist of rules.
-The difference is the scope: in a Role, the rules are applicable to a single namespace, whereas a ClusterRole is cluster-wide
+- **Roles** and **ClusterRoles**: Consist of rules.
+The difference is the scope: in a Role, the rules are applicable to a single namespace, whereas a ClusterRole is cluster-wide.
+But its just a role
-- Subjects:
+- **Subjects**:
   - User Accounts: These are global, and meant for humans or processes living outside the cluster.
-  - Service Accounts: This kind of account is namespaced and meant for intra-cluster processes running inside pods, which want to authenticate against the API
+  - Service Accounts: Binded to namespace account, and meant for intra-cluster processes running inside pods.
+Can be cluster-wide
   - Groups: This is used for referring to multiple accounts.
-- RoleBindings and ClusterRoleBindings: Just as the names imply, these bind subjects to roles (i.e. the operations a given user can perform).
+- **RoleBindings** and **ClusterRoleBindings**: Just as the names imply, these bind subjects to roles (i.e. the operations a given user can perform).
 As for Roles and ClusterRoles, the difference lies in the scope

+So, `ClusterRole` just says that somebody can perform some operations on given resources.
+This 'somebody' is only binded with `(Cluster)RoleBinding`.
+So we can have 'generic' `ClusterRole`s with read-only access to pods.
+Next we bind it to user Alice (`service account`) and 'stage' namespaces via `RoleBinding`.
+The result lives in `Rolebiding`'s namespace, which is 'stage'.
+Now Alice can only read pods on 'stage'

-A "context" defines a named (cluster,user,namespace) tuple
+A `context` defines a named (cluster,user,namespace) tuple for `kubectl` to work with.
+Namespace is optional

 Start up
 ```bash